-/opt/nessus\agent/sbin/nessuscli fix --set niap\mode=enforcing
+/opt/nessus agent/sbin/nessuscli fix --set niap mode=enforcing

-Tenable Nessus Agent does the following:
+Tenable Agent does the following:

-Note: When Tenable Nessus Agent is in NIAP mode, Tenable Nessus Agent overrides the following settings as long as Tenable Nessus Agent remains in NIAP mode.
-If you disable NIAP mode, Tenable Nessus Agent reverts to what you had set before.
+Note: When Tenable Agent is in NIAP mode, Tenable Agent overrides the following settings as long as Tenable Agent remains in NIAP mode.
+If you disable NIAP mode, Tenable Agent reverts to what you had set before.

-- Overrides the SSL mode (ssl mode) with TLS 1.2 (niap). - Overrides the SSL cipher list (ssl\cipher\list) setting with NIAP-compliant ciphers (niap), which sets the following ciphers:

-- ECDHE-RSA-AES128-SHA256 - ECDHE-RSA-AES128-GCM-SHA256 - ECDHE-RSA-AES256-SHA384 - FCDHF-RSA-AFS256-GCM-SHA384 - Uses strict certificate validation: - Disallows certificate chains if any intermediate certificate lacks the CA extension. - Authenticates a server certificate, using the signing CA certificate. - Authenticates a client certificate when using client certificate authentication for login. - Checks the revocation status of a CA certificate using the Online Certificate Status Protocol (OCSP).
+- Overrides the SSL mode (ssl\mode) with TLS 1.2 (niap). - Overrides the SSL cipher list (ssl\cipher\list) setting with NIAP-compliant ciphers (niap), which sets the following ciphers: - ECDHE-RSA-AES128-SHA256 - FCDHF-RSA-AFS128-GCM-SHA256 - ECDHE-RSA-AES256-SHA384 - FCDHF-RSA-AFS256-GCM-SHA384 - Uses strict certificate validation: - Disallows certificate chains if any intermediate certificate lacks the CA extension. - Authenticates a server certificate, using the signing CA certificate. - Authenticates a client certificate when using client certificate authentication for login. - Checks the revocation status of a CA certificate using the Online Certificate Status Protocol (OCSP).
 If the certificate is revoked, then the certificate is marked as invalid.
 If there is no response, then the certificate is not marked as invalid, and its use is permitted if it is otherwise valid. - Ensures that the certificate has a valid, trusted CA that is in known\CA.inc.
-CA Certificates for Tenable Vulnerability Management and plugins.nessus.org are already in known\CA.inc in the plugins directory. - If linked to Tenable Nessus Manager, verifies that the CA certificate of Tenable Nessus Manager is found in custom\CA.inc or known\CA.inc. - Enforces the current validated FIPS module for agent communication and database encryption.
+CA Certificates for Tenable Vulnerability Management and plugins.nessus.org are already in known\CA.inc in the plugins directory.

+- If linked to Tenable Nessus Manager, verifies that the CA certificate of Tenable Nessus Manager is found in custom\CA.inc or known\CA.inc. - Enforces the current validated FIPS module for agent communication and database encryption.
 The FIPS module does not affect scanning encryption.

 Note: You can enforce the FIPS module from the agent nessuscli utility without enforcing NIAP mode.
-For more information, see Tenable Nessus Agent CLI Commands.
+For more information, see Tenable Agent CLI Commands.

-Create Windows or Linux Master Image with Tenable Nessus Agent Installed
+Create Windows or Linux Golden Image with Tenable Agent Installed

-When creating a master image for Windows or Linux, you may include an agent installation.
+You can install a Tenable Agent on a Windows or Linux golden image.
 However, there are files and registry settings that you must set per host.

-By removing and changing files, the agent generates new files once the agent reboots.
+Note: By removing and changing files, the agent generates new files once the agent reboots.
 If the host is imaged with these files and you attempt to link several imaged agents, you receive a 409 UUID error.

-You only need to perform the following steps if the agent used in the image is already linked to Tenable Vulnerability Management or Tenable Nessus Manager.
+The following steps require administrative or root privileges.
+You only need to perform the following steps if the agent you want to use in the image is already linked to Tenable Vulnerability Management or Tenable Nessus Manager.